LearnLib/alex/documentation/src/main/docs/contents/user-manual/learning/README.md

 # Learning

-## Configuration
+## Configuration of a learning process

-In order to start learning an application, a learn process has to be modeled.
+In order to start learning an application, a learning process has to be configured.
 Such a process always consists of the following components:

 * An input alphabet (set of symbols)